Suicide, Epidemic of the 21st Century

 - Parental history of violence, substance abuse, or divorce

-Act immediately if someone you know shows any of these signs.
+In conclusion, act immediately if someone you know shows any of these suicide signs.
 The loss of one more life is just too high of a cost for all of us.

 A good resource is the National Suicide Prevention Hotline at 1-800-273-8255.

-Tags: mental health, mindful living, public health crisis, suicide prevention, suicide risk factors
+Tags: mental health, mindfulness, public health crisis, suicide prevention, suicide risk factors